Health and Safety during Covid-19 – Clients

 - The therapist will wipe down couch/face cradles after each treatment

 - Towels will not be provided by the therapist and the client to bring their own freshly laundered towels.
 Failure to bring own towel will result in inability to carry out the treatment.
+Two large bath towels will be required per client.

 - The therapist will use single-use, disposable nail files or washable nail files and equipment will be sterilised between each client using Barbicide.